Have you wanted to get a medical procedure done but don’t know where to get help from?

 The practice will also provide a list of eligibility criteria, distributed on request.
 There are two main types of internal patient medical financing programs: direct pay and co-signing.

-Direct pay is when patients pay the full cost upfront and then have installments added to their account over time based on the provider’s policy.
+- Direct pay is when patients pay the full cost upfront and then have installments added to their accounts over time based on the provider’s policy.

 Risks of Internal Patient Financing Programs for Practices